katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 ## Setting up a geojob

 A `geojob` is the object that contains all of the necessary processing information to execute a data request to GDP.
-The `geojob` is made up of the `stencil`, `fabric`, and `knife` (if you need to learn what these components are, please visit [the previous lesson](/usgs-packages/geoknife-data)).
+The `geojob` is made up of the `stencil`, `fabric`, and `knife`.

 To create a `geojob`, use the function `geoknife` and give the three components as arguments. `stencil` and `fabric` must be indicated, but `knife` has a default.
 Any additional arguments are specifications for the webprocessing step.
 See `?'webprocess-class'` for options.
-This lesson will not discuss all of the options.
+This portion of the lesson will not discuss all of the options.

 ```r